 - Choose an End-to-End system.

 Your accounting system, once implemented, should provide you with visibility, clear reporting, and above all more time spent on BD and other tasks instead of transaction processing.
-The reasons you’re moving away from your previous systems are typically due to the lack of visibility, lack of streamlined processes, and increased transaction volume.
+The reasons you’re moving away from your previous systems are typically due to the lack of visibility, lack of streamlined processes, failure to be contract compliant, and increased transaction volume.
 These are not issues you want to bring with you to the new system.
 We’re looking to ease tensions, reduce integration points, and gain efficiencies through automation of end-to-end transactions.
+Since efficiency is the name of the game, the question of how to choose an accounting system is made much easier by reducing the pool of candidates.
+Pick an end-to-end system.

 - The user experience should be intuitive.